hnykda/tutos/RPi.md

 Jun 17 17:52:02 smecpi systemd-networkd[213]:             eth0: gained carrier

 ```
 If yes, great!
-We can get rid off netctl by uninstalling: `pacman -Rnsc netctl` and enable `networkd` start at boot by `systemctl enable systemd-networkd`.
+We can get rid off netctl by uninstalling it by `pacman -Rnsc netctl` and enable `networkd` to start at boot by `systemctl enable systemd-networkd`.

-If not, `netctl` probably saves the day.
-Find it out `systemctl status netctl-ifplugd@eth0`.
+If not, `netctl` should be started again and save the day.
+Find it out by `systemctl status netctl-ifplugd@eth0`.
 It should be active, otherwise there is some magic power which care about your connection.
 Try to find out why `networkd` didn't workd and repair it (probably bad IP address...).
 There should be some info in file `log.txt`.

 If you can't connect, don't panic.
 Just turn off RPi (take out power suppy) and turn it on.
 It should reconnect normally with `netctl-ifplugd`.
-Try to find out why it not working.And try it again.
+Try to find out why it is not working and try it again.

 ### Timesynchronization
 You've maybe noticed that time is quite weird on your RPi.
 It is beacuse it does not have real hardware clock.
 Every time RPi is waken up, it thinks that is June 1970.
 You don't have to care about it, but after boot it would be fine that time is correctly set.
 You can do it by using really great part of `systemd`.
 Go ahead and enable service, which takes care about that: `systemctl enable systemd-timesyncd`.
 Thats all.
 It will start after next reboot.
 If you want it to start now, just
-type **start** instead of **enable** in previous command.
-If you want to see what it is doing, type **status**.
-Replace it with **stop** to stop it imediately and **disable** not to start it after boot.
-This work with all services.

 ### Configuring SSH
 We will open RPi to world and in that case we need to secure it a bit.
 Service, which takes care about SSH is called `sshd`.
 "Where" it is?
 It is runned by systemd, so `systemctl status sshd` will show you some info :).
 We will configure it a bit.
 This is not necessary, but highly recommended!
 Brutal force attacks are really common (hundreds every day on my little unimportant server).